mdingena/att-string-transcoder/docs/LogicBoolReceiverComponent.md

 ### `new LogicBoolReceiverComponent(props)`

-Creates a versioned component without deserialising its data.
+Creates a versioned `LogicBoolReceiver` component.

 - `props` [`<ComponentProps & LogicBoolReceiverComponentProps>`](#types) Configuration of the component to create.
 - Returns: `<LogicBoolReceiverComponent>`